Skip to main content

 Native Range

-Circumpolar — native to North America, Europe, and Asia.
-Found in arctic, subarctic, and alpine habitats: meadows, stream banks, and rocky slopes.
+Circumpolar across the Northern Hemisphere, native to North America, Europe, and Asia.
+Grows in arctic, subarctic, and alpine habitats including mountain meadows, stream banks, rocky slopes, and tundra, ranging from sea level in high-latitude regions to 12,000 feet (3,650 m) in temperate mountain ranges.

 Suggested Uses